BWDaniels97/QA-SFIA-1/README.md

 ## CI Pipeline

 I automated the build, test and deployment process using the CI server Jenkins.
 I did this by adding a webhook to GitHub which was triggered by every push event.
+If there is an error with the testing, Jenkins does not run run the build step.
+Ensuring that a brocken app will not be built.
 This is a CI Pipeline that details the life cycle of my project.

 <p align="center">